How to Check BMW Coolant Level

 - The hot coolant will cause injuries.
-To avoid getting burned let the engine cool down at least thirty minutes.
-If you are stuck on the side of the road and you have no choice but to have to add coolant, make sure to remove the expansion cap very slowly.
+To avoid getting burned, let the engine cool down for at least thirty minutes.
+If you are stuck on the side of the road and have no choice but to add coolant, remove the expansion cap very slowly.

 - Keep your face and body as far aways you can.

-- By allowing the BMW to idle and setting the heat on it allows the air pockets in the cooling system to escape.
-If you suspect air pocket in the engine and used this method, recheck the coolant level with the engine off.
+- Allowing the BMW to idle and setting the heat on allows the air pockets in the cooling system to escape.
+If you suspected an air pocket in the engine and used this method, recheck the coolant level with the engine off.
 This will ensure you didn't overfill the system.

 Run the car for one minute and recheck the coolant level.
 It is possible that you need to add more coolant.

-Is BMW coolant warning message on, even though the coolant level is correct?
+Is the BMW coolant warning message on, even though the coolant level is correct?

 This may be caused by outside temperature fluctuations or when using certain incompatible aftermarket coolant brands.

-Other possibilities include defective water pump, bad engine temperature sensor or bad coolant level sensor.
+Other possibilities include a defective water pump, bad engine temperature sensor, or bad coolant level sensor.

-Older BMWs had a translucent coolant reservoir with a line that shows the high and low level.
-Back then it wasn't necessary to remove the cap to get a coolant reading.
+Older BMWs had a translucent coolant reservoir with a line that shows the high and low levels.
+Back then, it wasn't necessary to remove the cap to get a coolant reading.

 BMW redesigned the cooling system, and now they use an expansion tank.
-Instead of the transparent tank, they implementing the float design ( the rod that pops up).
+Instead of the transparent tank, they implement the float design ( the rod that pops up).